-2.3 Monetary Policy, Exchange Rate Determination and the Current Account
+2.3 Exchange Rate Determination and the Current Account

 Future variables and steady-state characterization.
-We assume that future period variables, where t = 1, are equal their steady-state values, which we denote with a bar.
+To continue, we assume that future period variables (denoted by ) are taken as given and equal their steady-state values, which we denote with a bar.
 That is, \overline{X} is the steady-state value of any variable X. This assumption implies that the economy reverts to its initial steady-state after any shock to the present period.
-We now focus on the behavior of the exchange rate and the current account determination.